Daniel Jacobson covers the history of Netflix’s APIs, adaptation for the cloud, development and testing, resiliency, and the future of their APIs.

 Jonas Bonér introduces Akka, a JVM platform that wants to address the complex problems of concurrency, scalability and fault tolerance using Actors, STM and self-healing from crashes.

 Justin Sheehy talks about failure and the need to prepare for it, giving some real life examples along with techniques implemented in Riak to make it resilient to faults.

 Joe Armstrong explains through Erlang examples that message passage concurrency represents the foundation of scalable fault-tolerant systems.

 Michael Nygard encourages us to have a failure oriented mindset.
 He presents many anti-patterns leading to systems instability and failure, accompanied by design patterns that should be used instead.

 Ulf Wiger shows typical Erlang programs, patterns that scale well on multicore and patterns that don't, profiling and debugging parallel applications and ensuring correct behaviour with QuickCheck.

 In this talk from RubyFringe, Damien Katz explains what drove him to create CouchDB, why he chose Erlang and more.

-Picture a system so large it cannot be comprehended.
-Can such a system be "designed" in any conventional sense?
-Will machines help design it?
-Will it help design itself?
-How will it keep running?
-Will it be alive?
+Can a system that is so large it cannot be comprehended be "designed" in a conventional sense?
 The foundations of computing are about to change.
 In this talk, Richard P. Gabriel explores why and how.